Reverse Total Shoulder Replacement

 After surgery, your medical team will give you several doses of antibiotics to reduce your risk for infection, and pain medication to keep you comfortable.
-Most patients are able to eat solid food and get out of bed the day after surgery.
-You will most likely be able to go home on the second or third day after surgery.

 After surgery, you will feel some pain.
 This is a natural part of the healing process.
 Your doctor and nurses will work to reduce your pain, which can help you recover from surgery faster.

 Medications are often prescribed for short-term pain relief after surgery.
 Many types of medicines are available to help manage pain, including opioids, nonsteroidal anti-inflammatory drugs (NSAIDs), and local anesthetics.
 Your doctor may use a combination of these medications to improve pain relief, as well as minimize the need for opioids.

 Be aware that although opioids help relieve pain after surgery, they are a narcotic and can be addictive.
 Opioid dependency and overdose have become critical public health issues.
 It is important to use opioids only as directed by your doctor and to stop taking them as soon as your pain begins to improve.
 Talk to your doctor if your pain has not begun to improve within a few weeks of your surgery.